Yawning/deskpi-ctl/README.md

 if there is a flyback diode present.
 - The vendor provided C code's serial port initialization is "odd".
 Thankfully, 9600 8-N-1 "just works".
+- Recent Ubuntu (that I don't use, because Debian/Ubuntu is banned on my hardware), has a Braille tty package that claims ownership of the USB serial device that controls the fan and power.
+Remove `brltty` to get things to work.

 [1]: https://deskpi.com/products/deskpi-pro-for-raspberry-pi-4
 [2]: http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5-plus.html